itspangler/geospatial-humanities-s2024/week/02_distortion/activity/mapping-ancient-places.md

 ![excel](images/image003.png)

+Still, if you look carefully, you'll note that the

-Now, open up ArcGIS Pro and create a new project file. **Remember, change the location from the C: drive to your H: drive (or wherever it is you're saving your project).** Save the project inside your `workspace` folder.
+Now, open up ArcGIS Pro and create a new project file. **Remember, change the location from the C: drive to your H: drive.** Save the project inside your `workspace` folder.
 You can leave "Create a new project folder" unchecked if you want – the ArcGIS Pro project files are the only thing you'll save inside it.

 When you're done, your directory structure should resemble: